MCLDG-zz/fabric-on-eks/README.md

       peers from different organisations connect to the network

 * Change the names and domains or the peer and orderer orgs/domains to match the names you choose.
-* Select either "kafka" or "solo" for the ORDERER_TYPE
+* Select either "kafka" or "solo" for the ORDERER_TYPE.
+Make sure you select 'kafka' if you want to build a PROD network.
+This is because the remote peers need to connect to an OSN (orderer service node).
+With Kafka we can run multiple OSN's, and have one OSN that exposes an external IP for connection from the remote peer.

 ### Step 7: Generate the Kubernetes YAML files